Pre-trained Large Language Models Learn Hidden Markov Models In-context: Impact of HMM Properties on Convergence

 \subsection{A Possible Theoretical Explanation}

-In this section, we attempt to explain the ICL behavior of pre-trained LLMs for HMM sequence prediction by comparing it with the spectral learning algorithm~\citep{hsu2012spectral}.
+In this section, we give a potential explanation for the ICL behavior of pre-trained LLMs for HMM sequence prediction by comparing it with the spectral learning algorithm~\citep{hsu2012spectral}.
 This is motivated by empirical evidences~\citep{rodu2014spectral,ma2023bridging} showing the convergence of spectral learning prediction to theoretical optimum (in limited settings).
 Furthermore, for partially observed linear dynamical systems, \citet{li2023transformers} observes that transformers can learn statistically optimal predictions in-context when trained on many similar tasks in the meta-learning setting.
 These findings suggest that ICL by LLMs may exhibit similar performance characteristics to spectral learning algorithms.

 A key idea in spectral learning literature is to compute the probability of observation sequences in terms of \emph{observation operators}~\citep{hsu2012spectral}: For any $o \in \mathcal{O}$, define $\bA_o := \bA^\top \diag([\bB]_{1,o}, \dots, [\bB]_{M,o})$, where $[\bB]_{i,j}$ denotes the $ij$-th element of $\bB$.
 Then for any $t>0$,